-Who has never shown sign of impatience while waiting for a web page to load?
+Who has never shown sign of impatience while waiting for a slow website to load?
 Our day, when browsing the web, we all expect the pages to open instantly.
 Even if we’re very far from the days when Internet connections were made over phone lines and we could see images opening one line at a time, it’s still too happening often that we stumble on a web page that will take more than 5 seconds to load.

-For a website owner, the problem is even greater.
+For a slow website owner, the problem is even greater.
 If his site takes several seconds to open, he will have much less traffic.
 People are very impatient and will probably leave the slow site to find faster one, even if the product offered on the faster site are of poor quality.
 Even worse, Google will verify the loading time of a site.
 The faster the site is, the more likely it is to be ranked higher in the search results.

 What is slowing down a website?

-They are many possible factors that can influence the loading time of a website and in 95% of cases these can be addressed by the site designer.
+They are many possible factors that can influence the loading time of a slow website and in 95% of cases these can be addressed by the site designer.
 The most common factors are usually:

 Too many extensions in a WordPress site: A WordPress site must perform many tasks every time a page viewed.
 In general, to view a WordPress page, it will need to open about a hundred files and make several queries to the database.
 The more extensions you add to a WordPress site, the more the amount of database requests and files per page will grow.